promptfoo/promptfoo/site/docs/guides/llm-redteaming.md

 - Overreliance ([OWASP LLM09](https://genai.owasp.org/llmrisk/llm09-overreliance/))
 - Hijacking (when the LLM is used for unintended purposes)
 - Hallucination (when the LLM provides unfactual answers)
+- PII leaks (ensuring the model does not inadvertently disclose PII)

 It also tests for a variety of harmful input and output scenarios from the [ML Commons Safety Working Group](https://arxiv.org/abs/2404.12241) and [HarmBench](https://www.harmbench.org/) framework: